 Very often, a company has already specified company-specific data management capabilities and deliverables that do not match the standard models.
-It is a good solution, but it does not allow benchmarking the results against other companies.
-To align the company’s vision of data management with peers in the industry, a company should make a mapping with a standard data management and data management maturity model.
+It is a good solution but does not allow benchmarking the results against other companies.
+To align the company’s vision of data management with peers in the industry, a company should map with a standard data management and data management maturity model.

 Step 2.
 Map the company’s data management sub-capabilities with the standard model

-To be able to make such a mapping, first, let’s specify the definition of a data management (sub-)capability and its dimensions.
+First, to make such a mapping, let’s specify the definition of data management (sub-)capability and its dimensions.

 A (sub-)capability is the ability of a company to reach some goals and deliver some outputs.
 In our case, these are data management outputs.
 The following dimensions enable a (sub-)capability: role, process, data (input and output), and tools.

 A role describes the participation of people in business processes.
-Roles can represent business units, functional jobs, set of data management related accountabilities, etc.
+Roles can represent business units, functional jobs, a set of data management-related accountabilities, etc.

 A process means a business process on different levels of abstraction.

 Data in this context means output artifacts of a specific process.
-In the wider context, data can also represent input and output data required to conduct a process.
+In the broader context, data can also represent input and output data required to conduct a process.

-Tools include information technology systems and applications and resources required to enable the (sub-)capability, i.e. budgets.
+Tools include information technology systems, applications, and resources required to enable the (sub-)capability, i.e., budgets.

-The whole data management capability and separate sub-capabilities can be described using these four dimensions.
+The full data management capability and separate sub-capabilities can be described using these four dimensions.

 Figure 2.
 Four dimensions of data management framework capability

-Now you can map the processes, roles, deliverables, and tools of your company’s data management model to the standard one.
+Now you can map your company’s data management model’s processes, roles, deliverables, and tools to the standard one.

 Step 3.
 Specify maturity levels and define indicators (KPIs)

-As I have shown in my previous article on data management maturity models, there is no standard number of maturity levels.
+As shown in my previous article on data management maturity models, no standard number of maturity levels exists.
 This number varies between five and six.
-So, to proceed with the development of a maturity model, a company should first specify the measurement indicators and the number of maturity levels.
-In the ‘Orange’ model, each indicator is linked to a specific sub-capability and to one of four dimensions as shown in Figure 3.
+So, to proceed with developing a maturity model, a company should first specify the measurement indicators and the number of maturity levels.
+In the ‘Orange’ model, each indicator is linked to a specific sub-capability and to one of four dimensions, as shown in Figure 3.
 In the Maturity Scan which is based on the ‘Orange’ model, each question is linked to a specific indicator.

 Figure 3.
 The maturity measurement approach

-If your company decides to develop their own maturity model, you should specify indicators per data management capability and then per dimension of capability.
+If your company decides to develop its maturity model, you should specify indicators per data management capability and then per dimension of capability.

-The specification of standard indicators with related levels of maturity per each indicator will allow your company:
+The specification of standard indicators with related levels of maturity per each indicator will allow your company to:

-- to measure ‘as is’ level of maturity
+- to measure the ‘as is’ level of maturity

 - to specify the desired level of maturity